The Bankrate promise

 DUI laws in New York

-How a DUI affects your car insurance in New York
+How long a DUI affects your car insurance in New York

 Finding car insurance after a DUI in New York